weesvisje/docs/docs/concepts/syncing-data.md

 ## Live Queries without Syncing Data

-There are many situations where an app needs to observe live queries _without_ initiating syncing with other devices.
+There are many situations where your app needs to observe live queries _without_ initiating syncing with other devices.
+For example, this is useful if your app intends to treat certain documents and collections as local-only data.
+Instead of `.observe`, call `.observeLocal` like so:

 <Tabs
   groupId="programming-language"